 What $2 Million Becomes by Age 73

 Compound $2 million at 6% for six years and the balance reaches roughly $2.84 million.
 That growth looks like a win, but the IRS has been waiting for it.
-Under SECURE 2.0, the first RMD lands at age 73 for anyone born between 1951 and 1959.
-The IRS Uniform Lifetime Table divisor at 73 is 26.5, per IRS Publication 590-B.
+Under SECURE 2.0, the first RMD arrives at age 73 for anyone born between 1951 and 1959.
+The IRS Uniform Lifetime Table divisor at 73 is 26.5, per IRS Publication 590-B, which means the account balance gets divided by that figure to produce the mandatory withdrawal.

 The math is uncomfortable: $2.84 million divided by 26.5 equals $107,170.
 That is the forced withdrawal in year one, taxed as ordinary income whether the retiree spends a dollar of it or not.